svinniks/pl-json-store/README.md

 Additionally there is a set of `JSON_STORE` subprograms, which work only with arrays: `GET_LENGTH`, `PUSH_STRING`, `PUSH_NUMBER`, `PUSH_BOOLEAN`, `PUSH_NULL`, `PUSH_OBJECT`, `PUSH_JSON` and `PUSH_JSON_CLOB`.

-`GET_LENGTH` returns the length of an array and raise an exception for any other value.
+`GET_LENGTH` returns the length of an array and raises an exception for any other value.
 Provided that we have executed

 ```
 BEGIN